lethienhoa/ML-Course/README.md

 # Overview

 The aim of this course is to introduce computational, numerical and distributed memories from a theoretical and epistemological standpoint as well as neural networks and their use in cognitive science.
-Concerning machine learning, the course will focus on various model learners such as Markov Chains, Hidden Markov Model, Reinforcement Learning and Neural Networks.
+Concerning machine learning, the course will focus on various model learners such as Markov Chains, Reinforcement Learning and Neural Networks.

 # Target audience